-- To learn weekly spellings and spelling corrections and new vocabulary - To write or complete written tasks. - To complete grammar, dictionary or language exercises. - To read independently at home. - To prepare a talk or poetry presentation. - To complete a reading comprehension exercise.
+- To learn weekly spellings and spelling corrections

+- To learn new vocabulary

+- To write or complete written tasks

+- To complete grammar, dictionary or language exercises

+- To read independently at home

+- To prepare a talk or poetry presentation

+- To complete a reading comprehension exercise

+Year 8 students are regularly assessed by the subject teacher on specific areas of the course.
 Each student has a written profile in a class folder which enables the teacher and student to monitor progress and identify strengths and areas for development.
 This profile is passed from the Year 7 teacher to the Year 8 teacher thus ensuring that assessed work is available for reference and that sound transfer of information takes place.
 Students are also offered a formal assessment under examination conditions at the mid & the end of each year.

 Students are expected to read regularly at home and to complete tasks linked to this reading.
-They need to ensure access to a dictionary, thesaurus and computer.
 Parents can assist by:

-- Showing interest in the books your child is reading. - Checking work your child has completed for his/her Reading Award. - Encouraging your child to read (Arabic books, stories or magazines) regularly at home and during holidays.
+- Showing interest in the books your child is reading - Checking work your child has completed for his/her Reading Award - Encouraging your child to read regularly at home and during holidays - Helping with revision of all subjects taken during the week - Ensuring access to a dictionary, thesaurus and computer

-Mrs. Safaa Bagoury

-Head of Faculty, Arabic
+Mrs. Safaa Bagoury Head of Faculty, Arabic sbagoury@mescairo.com

-sbagoury@mescairo.com